 A simple method to identify a failing CV joint involves driving briefly in 4H on grass or gravel roads.
 While driving with the steering locked left, listen for clacking or clicking noises from the left front wheel, indicating a problematic CV joint.
 Repeat the process on the right side for further confirmation.

 Inner CV Joint

-In order for the CV joint to function efficiently it needs lubrication, as well as protection from dirt, dust and other debris.
+For the CV joint to function efficiently, it needs lubrication, as well as protection from dirt, dust, and other debris.
 Once the boot that seals the CV joint is damaged, the grease leaks out and contamination begins to set in, eventually causing the CV joint to wear out and fail.